Independent makers may be your best bet for competing in an ever-tougher retail market, because "shopping small" applies to retail buyers, too.

 “I must carry one of our your lines because I heart you!”

 “Thanks for being such a rockstar supporter.
 I need to get pretty much every line you rep, because you are the best!!!”

 + + + + + + + + + +

-My goal is to find happy homes for these lines, where they can grow and evolve with the boutiques that carry them.
+Hi!
+I’m Alisa, and my mission is to find Happy Homes for some Very Special Lines, where they can grow and evolve with the boutiques that carry them.
 Cabana Reps' lines are here because I would shop them even if I wasn’t repping them, and IMHO, they merchandise well together.

-I think of this business as wholesale matchmaking: Cabana introduces terrific stores to terrific lines, so we can make a love connection and be terrific together.
+I think of what I do as wholesale matchmaking: Cabana introduces terrific stores to terrific lines, so we can make a love connection and be terrific together.

-I’ve been a proponent of independent businesses since 2005, when I was moonlighting as the editor of a fun local website, which I grew to include 7 email newsletters in 5 cities as it became my full-time job.
+I’ve been a proponent of independent businesses since 2005, when I was the editor of a fun local website about shopping, which I grew to include 7 email newsletters in 5 cities.
 The focus of each city’s content was to engage everyone on the list to "shop small" for apparel, gifts, books, shoes, accessories, and jewelry, and to dine local and staycation local, as well.
 But after 8 years of running the websites, I needed a change.
-And one day, just randomly, a friend asked me to rep her jewelry line, and I thought, “What the heck does that mean??”
+And then one day, totally out of the blue, a friend asked me to rep her jewelry line, and I thought, “What the heck does that mean??”
 So I sat down with some local retailers to ask them two questions: 1.
 What makes a good rep? and 2.
 What makes a bad rep?
-(And oh yeah… did we have some looooong conversations about reps!)
+(And did we have some looooong conversations about reps!)
 Cut to a big learning curve, a few successes, a few bumps in the road, and I was off to change my life.